 So all the data is lost.
 Now what?
 It doesn’t take a computer expert to figure out the difficulty of maintaining your business operations in these circumstances.

-You may consider that the likelihood is low, so therefore it’s a risk worth taking.
+You may consider that the likelihood is very low, so therefore it’s a risk worth taking.
 Is it though?
 Is the likelihood of data corruption or computer failure low?
 Frankly, no it is not.

-The likelihood of a computer or server failing is 100%.
+The likelihood of a computer system or server failing is 100%.
 It is man-made equipment.
 One day it will fail.

 Objection number one is always costs ‘How much will it cost?
 It will be expensive etc’.
 Putting aside the risks and consequences, which should really make cost a non-issue, the fact is that data backup is not expensive.
 In fact, it’s very cheap.
 There are two options we recommend, neither is costly.